 English is of course a language.
 It is therefore not surprising that we EAP practioners would see ourselves as applied linguists who, in our scholarly function, take English as an object of scientific study.
 This explains the prevalence of presentations at the conference that used either corpus linguistics or conversation analysis, or both, to answer the questions they raised.
 I was struck especially by the naturalness with which presenters discussed their own professional identity as an object that might be studied through discourse.
 Chris Mansfield, for example, suggested that identity “emerges in the way talk about what we do,” and based his conclusions on observations of a prompted converation he conducted with practitioners.
 Similarly, David Camorani “focus[ed] on language as the locus for the interactional construction of professional identities,” which he observed in real-world practice, interviews, and written work.
 While the results were certainly interesting, and my sense was that I (a relative outsider) was not the only one who found their results illuminating, there was something odd about a community of peers examining their own sense of self in this clinical manner.
 It may be my background in philosophy that made the exercise unfamiliar, but I wondered why we couldn’t just exchange opinions and experiences more directly, unmediated by “evidence”.
 I understand why linguists need evidence to discuss language use that is not their own.
 But is that really situation of the EAP practitioner?

 Given that our practice is squarely aimed at students, it is also not surprising that we would define “academic” in terms of the student’s experience.
 Our purpose in life is to help students; “academic purposes,” we naturally conclude, must have something to do with the students’ goals.
 Indeed, I am myself fond of citing John Henry Newman on their essential role in academic life.
 “If its object were scientific and philosophical discovery,” he said, “I do not see why a University should have students” (1852).
 But as I have argued before, I think we should be careful about reducing our sense of the “academic” situation to the particular predicament of students.
 This makes it appear that we want to help students solve their temporary problems while at school, rather than introducing them to a competence, and a practice, that we ourselves represent.
-Academic knowledge is the kind of knowledge that can be imparted to 17-23 olds over several years of concerted study.
+Academic knowledge is the kind of knowledge that can be imparted to 17-23-year-olds over several years of concerted study.
 Our task as EAP practitioners is to prepare students for that effort and support them in it.
 But what we are really helping them to build is a durable, disciplined, eduated imagination that they can use for all sorts of things later in life, whether or not they go into research themselves.

 Bringing these two concerns together, I’m hesitant to think of English for Academic Purposes as an object of scientific study or, more specifically, an area of applied linguistics devoted to understanding how students use language to pass their assignments.
 I would much rather think of EAP as the underlying craft of all academic work.
 Being a student, on this view, is simply being an apprentice scholar, even if the student has no ambition of being a scholar for the rest of their lives.
 They are learning to use language in a distinctly “academic” way, and one that we are qualified to teach them, not because we have a priveleged scientific perspective on “language”, not because we have analyzed a corpus or a conversation, but because we are ourselves competent users of language for academic purposes.
 Like all other scholars, it is our business to expose ideas to criticism, and in our professional conversations that what we mainly need to do.
 This could, of course, take the form of “evidence-based contributions” to journals and conferences.
 But could it not also, perhaps, consist of experience-based essays and discussions?
 (This possibility was actually raised by a panelist at the closing plenary, as I recall.)